mattmcspirit/azurestack/README.md

-Azure Stack Development Kit Configurator 1807.1
+Azure Stack Development Kit Configurator 1808
 ==============

 Version Compatibility
 -----------
 The current version of the ConfigASDK.ps1 script has been **tested with the following versions**:
-* ASDK build **1.1807.0.76 (1807) and 1.1805.1.47 (1805)**
+* ASDK build **1.1808.0.97 (1808)**
 * Azure Stack PowerShell Module **1.4.0**

-**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1807 and 1805, both with Azure Stack PowerShell 1.4.0.
+**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1808, with Azure Stack PowerShell 1.4.0.
 A version that supports the older ASDK builds (1803 etc) can be found in the archive folder, however this will not be maintained.
 You should upgrade to a later ASDK.

 Description
 -----------
 Once you have **completed the installation of your ASDK**, you need to populate it with content, in order to have a more complete experience.
 This content may include virtual machine images, extensions, database hosts, app services and more.
 All of that takes time to install and configure.
 The purpose of this ConfigASDK.ps1 script is to automate as much as possible, the post-deployment tasks for the Azure Stack Development Kit

 This includes:
 * Validates all input parameters
-* Installs Azure Stack PowerShell and AzureRM modules - **NEW in 1807!**
+* Installs Azure Stack PowerShell and AzureRM modules
 * Ensures password for VMs meets complexity required for App Service installation
 * Updated password expiration (180 days)
 * Disable Windows Update on all infrastructures VMs and ASDK host (To avoid the temptation to apply the patches...)